jaimetur/PhotoMigrator/README.md

 ```
 ./CloudPhotoMigrator.run --synology-upload-folder ./MyLibrary
 ```
-With this example, the script will connect to Synology Photos database and pre_process the folder ./MyLibrary and will upload all supported assets found on it.
+With this example, the script will connect to Synology Photos database and process the folder ./MyLibrary and will upload all supported assets found on it.

 ### <span style="color:blue">Upload Albums into Synology Photos:</span>